des4maisons/til/til.md

+* In tmux to clear your scrollback history: `clear-history`
 * A cheap way to get an audible bell that will alert when the current command finishes running: enter a tab twice! when the command is finished, it will try to tab complete, causing a bell.